Skip to main content

 Fewer fields, address autofill, and wallet payments (Apple Pay, Google Pay, UPI, etc.) cut friction.
 Every removed step lifts your completion rate.

-Track the rate over time, not once
+Track the rate monthly

 Re-run this calculator each month.
 A rising rate after a checkout change is an early warning; a falling one proves your fixes are working.